Leaders.com

 Extrinsic motivation can help people when intrinsic motivation is absent.
 It acts as a motivating force to get people to do things they don’t typically want to do.
 Almost every job has some aspects and tasks that people would rather skip, but extrinsic rewards ensure people do them.
 More than that, extrinsic rewards help people stay motivated when initial intrinsic motivation may die off.
 It gets workers to stay on task and do what’s necessary, especially with complex and challenging jobs.

-Extrinsic motivation also gives people solid feedback on their performance.
-If a salesperson gets a bonus only when hitting a certain sales threshold, the extrinsic reward is an outside indicator of hitting that goal.
+Extrinsic motivation is also one of the types of motivation that gives people solid feedback on their performance.
+If a salesperson gets a bonus only when hitting a certain sales threshold, the external reward is an outside indicator of hitting that goal.
 It also might come in the form of a word of praise from a boss or manager in the company.
 Extrinsic rewards are just one of many types of feedback people receive that lets them know their performance is excellent.

 The Downsides of Extrinsic Motivation